About Chiropractors

 Chiropractors: What does a chiropractor do?

 Chiropractors are spine and musculoskeletal (MSK) system experts.
-They are educated specifically to treat and recommend options to help relieve pain and to restore mobility.
-Treatments may include an adjustment and other therapies, such as heat or massage.
+They are educated specifically to treat and recommend options to help reduce pain and to restore mobility.
+Chiropractic treatments may include an adjustment and other therapies, such as heat or massage.
 Learn more about treatments here.
-Chiropractors will help to prevent the reoccurrence of an injury so that people can return to normal activities and lead healthy, active lives.

 What is the MSK system?
 It is made up of: